Fire safety for homecare providers: Questions and Answers

 This is the Skills for Care’s Care Certificate Standard 13 which concerns Health and Safety:

-This means workers should be able to explain how to prevent fires from starting or spreading, and what to do if there is a fire in a service user’s home.
+This means workers should be able to identify fire risk behaviours or hazards in their service users' home, explain how to prevent fires from starting or spreading, and what to do if there is a fire in their home.

 Here is a link to The Care Certificate Standards (skillsforcare.org.uk).